I didn't even know about this David Brooks piece because it's in the New York Times and I do not read the New York Times.

 They also see the nation as one organic whole.

-Citizens may fall into different classes and political factions, but they're all joined by chains of affection that command ultimate loyalty and love, like illegal immigrants.
+Citizens may fall into different classes and political factions, but they're all joined by chains of affection that command ultimate loyalty and love, like illegal immigrants, acts of individual love.

-All of this has been overturned in dangerous parts of the Republican Party over the past thirty years, or at least since Rush Limbaugh came on the scene.
+All of this has been overturned in dangerous parts of the Republican Party over the past 30 years, or at least since Rush Limbaugh came on the scene.

-To read this my grandfather, the New York Times, this would just would blow their minds.
+My grandfather, the New York Times, this would just blow their minds.

-Over the past thirty years, or at least since Rush Limbaugh came on the scene, the Republican rhetorical tone has grown ever more bombastic, hyperbolic, and imbalanced.
+Over the past 30 years, or at least since Rush Limbaugh came on the scene, the Republican rhetorical tone has grown ever more bombastic, hyperbolic, and imbalanced.

 Civilization was always on the brink of collapse.